 The course takes place in one of the five IRA - Bastia, Lille, Lyon, Metz or Nantes - over a period of 8 months, from September of year N to April of year N+1.

 This phase includes 4 months of teaching at the Institute and a 7-week internship in an administrative department.

 This phase of the course is a common core also followed by the Institute's trainee “attachés”, but it can also be individualized with modules from the continuing education offer in order to be more in tune with the student's initial training and career so far.

-The 4 months of teaching (September/October, then January/February) at the Institute are intended to enable students to acquire the basic knowledge, know-how and personal skills needed to operate as an administrative “attaché” through the appropriation of the public service culture, the practices of public administration and a mastery of the managerial skills required by the management position and role.
+The 4 months (September/October, then January/February) instruction period at the Institute is designed to enable students to acquire the basic knowledge, know-how and personal skills needed to operate as an administrative “attaché” through the appropriation of the public service culture, the practices of public administration and a mastery of the managerial skills required by the management position and role.

 This phase, providing the opportunity to extend and deepen the student's knowledge, is also followed by all the trainee “attachés”.
 The teaching content in this phase covers one of following professional fields, at the student's choice: